EU sets out plans for budget, climate | DW | 18.10.2019

 The European Commission, the EU's executive branch, has called on member states to come to an agreement on the long-term budget by the end of the year.
 Failure to meet that deadline would delay the release of funding programs, likely impacting groups such as Erasmus exchange students, farmers and researchers.

-Also on Friday, EU leaders were set to formally approve former International Monetary Fund chief Christine Lagarde as the new president of the European Central Bank.
+Also on Friday, EU leaders formally approved former International Monetary Fund chief Christine Lagarde as the new president of the European Central Bank.
+She is set to take office on November 1.

 A climate-neutral Europe?